Should I develop an App for iOS or Android?

 The computer languages used to build mobile apps vary between operating systems.
-Android apps are generally built using a language called Java, while iOS apps are built using a language called Objective-C. While it's possible to manually translate an app from one language to another, it's more cost-effective to start from scratch.
+Android apps are generally built using either Kotlin or Java, while iOS apps are built using either Objective-C or Swift.
+While it's possible to manually translate an app from one language to another, it's more cost-effective to start from scratch.
 (Imagine having to translate a law book from English to German.
 Doesn't sound like much fun, does it?)

-There are some services out there which attempt to make this "build once, run everywhere" solution a reality.
-While there is a time and a place for these tools, they cannot account for certain app-specific optimizations that will make your app feel fast and truly native.
+In addition, tools like React Native and Xamarin cannot account for certain app-specific optimizations that will make your app feel fast and truly native.
 If you're looking to build a quality, native app, then these general purpose tools will not be of much use to you and your development team.
+Just ask the Facebook Messenger team who recently switched from dabbling with cross platform solutions and is now sticking with native app development.

 And finally, if you want to catch us on a technicality, you could make the case that there is a platform in which you can write your app once and have it available to devices of any shape, size or model: your web browser.